plars/k3s-lxd-installer/README.md

 ## Limitations

 A couple of things you may want to be aware of:
-- It doesn't seem to work well with zfs storage pools, but works well with dir pools.
-If your default storage pool is not dir based,  you have a couple of options:
+- The overlay snapshotter doesn't seem to work well with zfs storage pools, which are a common default with lxd.
+This has been worked around by changing the k3s arguments to use the native snapshotter.
+If this isn't what you want, another option is to use the `dir` storage pool in lxd.
-  1. you could create another dir based storage pool and add `-s my_pool_name` to the lines that run `lxc init`
-  1. You could add `--snapshotter native` to the ExecStart options in `/etc/systemd/system/k3s*.service` for both the server and agent instance.
-After doing this, you'll need to run `systemctl reload-daemon` and then `systemctl restart k3s` (or k3s-agent for the agent)
 - If you want to access your cluster from anywhere but the host machine for these containers, you'll want to set up a bridge so that it gets an external IP address on your network.